js-works/js-messages/README.md

 ## Usage

-js-messages currently consists of three functions:
+js-messages consists of three functions:

 - `defineMessage`: To define one type of message / to create one message creator
 - `defineMessages`: To define multiple related messages represented by message creators